 The lack of band mates didn’t stop Burnett from carrying on with Sparkadia.
 After the split, Burnett traveled from Sydney to Berlin, Stockholm, New York, and Los Angeles, finally calling London his new home.
 Gaining inspiration from his international journey of discovery and self-realization, Burnett collaborated with songwriter/producer Mark Tieku (Florence and the Machine) in the spring of 2010 to create the debut album, The Great Impression, from the new incarnation of Sparkadia.
 Burnett played almost all instruments on the album, which included the use of gongs, metal scaffolding, and scrap metal as cymbals.

-Now in 2011, Burnett is making a new name for himself with the release of Sparkadia’s The Great Impression on OK!Good Records.
-The 12 track debut album showcases Burnett’s great skill in songwriting, with definite influence from 80s pop groups.
-Stylistically, The Great Impression combines retro elements and sprawling, anthemic choruses with evocative lyrics to form a bold work that is heartbreaking and uplifting all at once.
+Sparkadia’s 12 track debut was released on OK!Good Records in 2011, and showcases Burnett’s great skill in songwriting.
+The album seamlessly melds 80’s style synth lines and sprawling, anthemic choruses with evocative lyrics to form a record that is heartbreaking and uplifting all at once.
 “I wanted to write big songs”, says Burnett.
 “I wanted to go there on The Great Impression and see what would happen.
 It felt right.”
-Already a big chart success in his native Australia and growing in popularity in the UK, The Great Impression is all set to make just that on US audiences as well.